Reborn as a Vending Machine, I Now Wander the Dungeon: Media

-Light novel
+Light novels

-Originally Hirukuma published the series online as a web novel on the user-generated novel publishing website Shōsetsuka ni Narō in March 2016, until Kadokawa Shoten acquired the series to publish it as a light novel.
+Hirukuma originally published the series online as a web novel on the user-generated novel publishing website Shōsetsuka ni Narō from March 3 to December 18, 2016.

-The first volume was published by Kadokawa Shoten on August 1, 2016.
+Kadokawa Shoten acquired the series to publish it as a light novel.
+The first volume was published on August 1, 2016.
 Yen Press announced during the Anime Expo 2017 that they had licensed the series for an English release.

+With the release of the anime adaptation, Kadokawa released a revised edition of the light novel with new illustrations provided by Yūki Hagure.

+Volumes

 Manga

 A manga adaptation illustrated by Kunieda began serialization in ASCII Media Works's shōnen manga magazine Dengeki Daioh on August 27, 2021.
 The manga is also licensed by Yen Press as a digital simulpublication.

+Volumes

 Anime

 In August 2022, it was announced that the series would be receiving an anime adaptation.
-It was later confirmed to be a television series produced by Slow Curve, animated by Studio Gokumi and AXsiZ and directed by Noriaki Akitaya, with Tatsuya Takahashi overseeing series scripts, Takahiro Sakai adapting Yūki Hagure's designs for animation.
-The series is set to premiere in July 2023 on Tokyo MX and other networks.
-Crunchyroll licensed the series outside of Asia.
+It was later confirmed to be a television series produced by Slow Curve, animated by Studio Gokumi and AXsiZ and directed by Noriaki Akitaya, with Masayuki Takahashi serving as assistant director, Tatsuya Takahashi overseeing series scripts, Takahiro Sakai adapting Yūki Hagure's designs for animation, and Yuta Uraki and Keita Takahashi composing the music.
+The series aired from July 5 to September 20, 2023, on Tokyo MX and other networks.
+The opening theme song is "Fanfare" (ファンファーレ) by BRADIO, while the ending theme song is "Itsumo no Soup" (いつものスープ) by Peel the Apple.
+Crunchyroll streamed the series outside of Asia.
+The first season was released on Blu-ray and DVD in North America on July 23, 2024.

+After the airing of the final episode of the first season, a second season was announced.
+The staff and cast reprised their roles, with Takashi Yamamoto replacing Akitaya as director.
+The season aired from July 2 to September 17, 2025.
+The opening theme song is "Mirai Cider" (未来サイダー) performed by BRADIO, while the ending theme song is "Boku Dake no Chiheisen" (僕だけの地平線), performed by Aina Aiba.

+After the airing of the final episode of the second season, a third season was announced.